la2050/archive/_projects/2016/were-creating-doctors-orders-a-video-series-to-help-la-become-proactive-about-health-and-wellness.md

   each field so that our citizens have the knowledge and the courage to be proactive about their health and less afraid.
 Once the series is completed, we hope to get a spot on PBS to expand its reach and impact.
-project_image_2: 0271131194741-team91.JPG
-empty_column_1: ''
 organization_name: Healthy Living Productions
 organization_website: www.healthylivingprod.org
-organization_name_2: Healthy Living Productions
-organization_activity: >-
-  We believe proactive health care education can save lives.
-We deliver resources for the prevention, detection and management of the major health conditions that people of Los Angeles face.
-ein: ''

 ---